-Policy Name: Narrative assessment Policy Domain: Student assessment Refers to LCME Element(s): 9.5 Approval Authority: CEPC Adopted: 3/20/2017 Date Last Reviewed: Responsible Executive: Naomi Lacy, Ph.D.
+Policy Name: Narrative assessment Policy Domain: Student assessment Refers to LCME Element(s): 9.5 Approval Authority: CEPC Adopted: 3/20/2017 Date Last Reviewed: Responsible Executive: Priya Harindranathan, Ph.D.
 Date Last Revised: Responsible Office: Office of Medical Education Contact: Mirjana Babic, M.P.A. mbabic@ttuhsc.edu

-- 1. Policy Statement: A narrative description of the student's performance, including their non-cognitive achievement, is to be included as a component of the assessment in each required course/clerkship of the medical education program whenever teacher-student interaction permits this form of assessment. - 2.
+- 1. Policy Statement: A narrative description of the student's performance, including their noncognitive achievement, is to be included as a component of the assessment in each required course/clerkship of the medical education program whenever teacher-student interaction permits this form of assessment. - 2.
 Reason for Policy: This policy is intended to provide guidance for course and clerkship directors about expectations for the provision of narrative assessments in courses where student-educator interactions permit such assessment.
-Specifically, narrative assessments should be provided in all courses of two weeks or longer that include laboratory sessions, small group meetings or clinical interactions where educators interact directly with students.

-3. Who Should Read this Policy:

-- All PLFSOM faculty who participate in the teaching and assessment of medical students. - All course/clerkship coordinators.
+Specifically, narrative assessments should be provided in all courses of two weeks or longer that include laboratory sessions, small group meetings or clinical interactions where educators interact directly with students. - 3.
+Who Should Read this Policy: - All PLFSOM faculty who participate in the teaching and assessment of medical students. - All course/clerkship coordinators. - 4.
+Resources: - The PLFSOM Office of Medical Education. - 5.
+Definitions: - Narrative assessment: Written comments from faculty that assess student performance in meeting the objectives of a course or clerkship (describing learner strengths and areas for improvement).

-4. Resources:

-• The PLFSOM Office of Medical Education.

-5. Definitions:

-Narrative assessment: Written comments from faculty that assess student performance in meeting the objectives of a course or clerkship (describing learner strengths and areas for improvement).
 Numerical assessments, including exam scores, do not constitute narrative assessments, according to this policy.
-Rubrics or checklists used to assess professional behavior of learners may be used as the basis for the creation of narrative assessments if they are linked to, or supplemented by, written comments.
+Rubrics or checklists used to assess professional behavior of learners may be used as the basis for the creation of narrative assessments if they are linked to, or supplemented by, written comments. - Formative assessment: See the PLFSOM educational program policy titled Formative Feedback Policy. - Summative assessment: Summative assessments are used to generate final grades for learners in a course or clerkship.